open-estuary/estuary/doc/Deploy_Manual.4D02.md

    In this boot mode, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board,another is to connect SATA disk into SATA interface on D02 board directly.

    **The first one: to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board**

     a.
 Build kernel

-        * Enable driver configuration of corresponding SATA model in kernel Change the value of CONFIG_SATA_MV from "m" to "y" to enable PCIE-to-SATA driver.<br>
+        * Enable driver configuration of corresponding SATA model in kernel

+          Change the value of CONFIG_SATA_MV from "m" to "y" to enable PCIE-to-SATA driver.

-           `e.g.:modify arch/arm64/configs/defconfig as follow:`
+           e.g.:modify arch/arm64/configs/defconfig as follow:
          ```
                  ......
 		 CONFIG_SATA_MV=m             ----------> CONFIG_SATA_MV=y